-Site Code Site Name Distance (km) Sensitive Receptors (Qualifying Interest & Special Conservation Interests) [including the relevant code for the qualifying feature] Site Synopsis and Existing threats or Sensitivities Common Tern.
-Several of the species which occur regularly are listed on Annex I of the E.U.
-Birds Directive, i.e. Whooper Swan, Little Egret, Golden Plover, Bar-tailed Godwit, Ruff, Mediterranean Gull, and Common Tern.
+Site Code Site Name Distance (km) Sensitive Receptors (Qualifying Interest & Special Conservation Interests) [including the relevant code for the qualifying feature] Site Synopsis and Existing threats or Sensitivities Little Egret, Golden Plover, Bar-tailed Godwit, Ruff, Mediterranean Gull and Common Tern.
 The site provides both feeding and roosting sites for the various bird species that use it.
 Cork Harbour is also a Ramsar Convention site and part of Cork Harbour SPA is a Wildfowl Sanctuary.
-001058 Great Island Channel SAC 4.95 E [1140] Mudflats and sandflats not covered by seawater at low tide [1330] Atlantic salt meadows (Glauco-Puccinellietalia maritimae) The Great Island Channel stretches from Little Island to Midleton, with its southern boundary being formed by Great Island.
+001058 Great Island Channel SAC 5.2 E [1140] Mudflats and sandflats not covered by seawater at low tide [1330] Atlantic salt meadows (Glauco-Puccinellietalia maritimae) The Great Island Channel stretches from Little Island to Midleton, with its southern boundary being formed by Great Island.
 It is an integral part of Cork Harbour which contains several other sites of conservation interest.
 Geologically, Cork Harbour consists of two large areas of open water in a limestone basin, separated from each other and the open sea by ridges of Old Red Sandstone.
 Within this system, Great Island Channel forms the eastern stretch of the river basin and, compared to the rest of Cork Harbour, is relatively undisturbed.
 Within the site is the estuary of the Owennacurra and Dungourney Rivers.
 These rivers, which flow through Midleton, provide the main source of freshwater to the North Channel.
 The main habitats of conservation interest in Great Island Channel SAC are the sheltered tidal sand and mudflats and the Atlantic salt meadows.
 Owing to the sheltered conditions, the intertidal flats are composed mainly of soft muds.
 The saltmarshes are scattered through the site and are all of the estuarine type on mud substrate.
-The site is extremely important for wintering waterfowl and is considered to contain three of the top five areas within Cork Harbour, namely North Channel, Harper's Island, and Belvelly-Marino Point.
+The site is extremely important for wintering waterfowl and is considered to contain three of the top five areas within Cork Harbour, namely North Channel, Harper's Island and Belvelly-Marino Point.
 Shelduck is the most frequent duck species with 800-1,000 birds centred on the Fota/Marino Point area.
 There are also large flocks of Teal and Wigeon, especially at the eastern end.
 The site is an integral part of Cork Harbour which is a wetland of international importance for the birds it supports.
 Overall, Cork Harbour regularly holds over 20,000 waterfowl and contains internationally important numbers of Black-tailed Godwit (1,181) and Redshank (1,896), along with nationally important numbers of nineteen other species.
 Furthermore, it contains large Dunlin (12,019) and Lapwing (12,528) flocks.
-All counts are average peaks, 1994/95 -
+All counts are average peaks, 1994/95 - 1996/97.
+Much of the site falls within Cork Harbour Special Protection Area, an important bird area designated under the